craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Economy Pages/Economics of Cenva Minyo.md

 ### Cutting Corners
 If possible, Cenvans in need are supported by their kin.
 If not, it is an honor to take leave of the homelands and fight against the Fates or the Fire in attempts to survive without your kin.
 It is a rarity to see a disparity of wealth between Cenvans - it would be culturally unacceptable, near *criminal*, for the wealthier not support the poorer.

 The luxuries of Cenva Minyo are small and meaningful, or culturally unacceptable for being meaningless.
-Privacy is desired, and thankfully, commonly available.
+Privacy is desired, and thankfully, commonly available - with it, comes the desire for Community, which thankfully too is common.

 ### Middlemen
 What does trade look like around here?
 What about guilds?
 Markets?

 ### Craftsmen
 How are the craftsmen organized?
 Guild?
 How are they monitored / maintain their monopoly on knowledge?
 Who's in charge?
 How do they charge?